Toronto Croatia: North American Soccer League years (1975–1978)

 In 1975 the club purchased the Toronto Metros of the North American Soccer League to form Toronto Metros-Croatia, while still retaining a reserve team in the NSL.
 During this period the team attracted many soccer stars, such as Portuguese superstar Eusébio, and were successful enough that they won Soccer Bowl '76 – in a 3–0 victory over the Minnesota Kicks – at the Kingdome in Seattle.
 The squad was originally led by Ivan Marković, but after a heated confrontation with Eusébio he decided to resign.
 His immediate replacement was former-player Marijan Bilić as an interim coach, and a suitable successor was found in Domagoj Kapetanović, an immigrant to Canada who had played for Dinamo Zagreb.
-The champions' team was: Paolo Cimpiel, Tadeusz Polak, Željko Bilecki, Ivan Lukačević, Robert Iarusci, Eusébio, Mladen Cukon, Carmen Marcantonio, Ivair Ferreira, Wolfgang Sühnholz, Damir Sutevski, Ivan Grnja, Filip Blašković and Chris Horrocks.
+The champions' team was: Paolo Cimpiel, Tadeusz Polak, Željko Bilecki, Ivan Lukačević, Robert Iarusci, Eusébio, Mladen Cukon, Carmen Marcantonio, Ivair Ferreira, Wolfgang Sühnholz, Damir Sutevski, Ivica Grnja, Filip Blašković and Chris Horrocks.

 However, the NASL was never comfortable with the Croatia link (an obvious ethnic connection).
 League executives lobbied CBS to ensure they were only referred to as "Toronto" in the televised coverage of Soccer Bowl.
 In 1978, the team was bought out, leaving the Toronto Blizzard in the NASL, while Toronto Croatia returned to the NSL.
 The club's successes, despite the instabilities it found in each of the leagues in which it had played, showed what a small ethnic group could accomplish in the North American sport.
 The 1976 team was inducted into the Canadian Soccer Hall of Fame as its 2010 Team of Distinction.